NBA Rumors: Donovan Mitchell To Recruit Paul George To Utah Jazz

 — NBA TV (@NBATV) June 8, 2018

-George is 28 years old and has been adamant about wanting to win a championship.
+George is 28-years-old and has been adamant about wanting to win a championship.
 He has also talked a lot about heading home to play for the Lakers.
 Utah will have to find a way to convince him that he can win a championship by signing with them.

 Mitchell finished up his comments about George by talking about how good the Jazz could be with a star player like George joining the team.